 Moral of the story?
 Warm up properly, even if it’s a little cumbersome and annoying, to avoid weeks of rehab down the road.
 Be proactive.
 Not reactive.

-It's rare to see someone who has properly warmed up move worse than if they had jumped in cold.
-(Actually, that may not even be possible…) Most of the movement flaws you see in a gym or that your coach points out to you are likely due to lackof proper muscle group activation.
+Most of the movement flaws you see in a gym or that your coach points out to you are likely due to a lack of proper muscle group activation.

-For example, if your job requires you to sit all day, you're likely going into a workout with inactive glutes and an inactive core.
-This makes a movement like the deadlift especially tricky.
+For example, if your job requires you to sit all day, you may exercise with inactive glutes and an inactive core.
+This makes a movement like a deadlift especially tricky.

-To counter this, spend an extra ten minutes before your workout performing glute and hamstring activation exercises.
+To counter this, spend an extra few minutes during your warmup performing glute and hamstring activation exercises.
 This will take you from the agonizing “all back deadlift” to a proper hinge with strong glutes and hamstrings.

 In order to improve your strength or work capacity in a safe manner, first work on improving your flexibility and organic range of motion.
 One of the best ways to do this?
-Stretching.
-More specifically?
-Proper stretching.
+Stretching and mobility work.

-That means understanding that muscles typically don’t respond effectively to static stretching unless sufficiently warmed up.
-Take this example warm up as a starting point.
+To improve flexibility and mobility it's important to understand that muscles typically don’t respond effectively to static stretching unless sufficiently warmed up.
+Take this example warm-up as a starting point.